What we solve

 Biodegradation of toxic compounds by microorganisms is already widespread worldwide – mainly when cleaning up contaminated sites.
 Compared to traditional methods (chemical, thermal, physical) this is much cheaper and can be used for larger quantities.

-Our different bacterial consortia microlive® can extract a wide variety of heavy metals, using toxic compounds as food and breaking them down into safe end products.
+Our different bacterial consortia microlive® can extract a wide variety of potentially toxic elements (PTE), using toxic compounds as food and breaking them down into safe end products.
 We have registered our technology as an EU patent on ecological release of elements and degradation of organic substances using heterotrophic microorganisms, confirmed in its applicability to over 100 different materials – including 50 industrial minerals that have been cleaned with an efficiency of over 90% and proven in several bioleaching operations in the EU.